 This page contains pictures, descriptions and load ratings for the most commonly available wall anchors for drywall, plaster, and masonry including solid and hollow walls and ceilings.
 These anchors come in three basic types; sleeve, toggle and expansion.
 Use one that will safely support the weight of the object to be suspended.

 Use these for hanging small shelves, mirrors and wall art.
 These can be used in solid and hollow wall materials including drywall, plaster and paneling.
 They are also good for solid materials like concrete and brick.

 The anchor is driven into a slightly undersized, pre-drilled hole.
 As a screw is threaded into the sleeve, it spreads slightly to press against the sides of the hole.

-These are intended for light loads up to about 30lb. when used in hollow walls, to heavy loads of about 100lb. when used in solid masonry walls.
-These will not hold as much weight in a ceiling and should only be used for very light duty if at all.
+These are intended for light loads up to about 30lb when used in hollow walls, to heavy loads of about 100lb when used in solid masonry walls.
+These will not hold as much weight in a ceiling and should only be used for very light duty if at all in those cases.

 These are used in hollow walls including drywall, plaster, paneling and cinder block.
 These make use of a spring action to expand prongs inside a hollow wall.
 The prongs are then pressed tightly against the inside of the wall by driving the included screw.
 A pre-drilled hole large enough to insert the toggle is required.